 We have a few models of jaw angle implants in North America (USA and Canada).

-We have an implant to widen the jaw angle (therefore the inter-gonal or inter-angle distance); this is the traditional one that one thinks of when considering a jaw angle augmentation.
+We have an implant to widen the jaw angle (therefore the inter-gonal or inter-angle distance); this is the traditional option when considering a jaw angle augmentation.

 We also have the model that can BOTH increase the inter-angle width AND augment the vertical height of the posterior jaw.
-The latter one can add several millimeters of inferior projection of the jawline, squaring the face very effectively both in profile and in front view.
+The latter one can add several millimeters of inferior projection of the jawline, squaring the face very effectively—both in profile and front view.
 Patients with rounder faces commonly request this when trying to get a more assertive, masculine look.

 Recovery after jaw angle implant augmentation involves some muscle tenderness, swelling, and possible bruising in the jaw angle area.

 Males request jaw angle augmentation much more often than women, but there is a small group of ladies who want the Angelina Jolie strong jawline and jaw angle implants would do just that for them.